The Getzler-Gauss-Manin connection and Kontsevich-Soibelman operations on the periodic cyclic homology

-Initially, this paper grew out of an attempt to study equivariant operations in symplectic Gromov-Witten theory via Fukaya categories (cf. Section 7.1-7.3 for an overview of these concepts).
+We explain two directions which have largely motivated this project, even though neither will occur substantial in the body of this paper. \textbf{Equivariant Gromov-Witten theory with mod $p$ coefficients}.
+Initially, this paper grew out of an attempt to study equivariant operations in symplectic Gromov-Witten theory via Fukaya categories, cf. \cite{Sei2}\cite{Che2} for some relevant results.
 For technical simplicity, we focus on the case of a closed monotone (i.e. $c_1(TX)=[\omega]$) symplectic manifold $(X,\omega)$.
 Let $QH^*(X;R)$ denote the quantum cohomology of $X$ with coefficient ring $R$.
 When $R=\mathbf{k}$ is a field of characteristic $p$, Fukaya \cite{Fuk} and Wilkins \cite{Wilk} introduced a Frobenius $p$-linear multiplicative action called the \emph{quantum Steenrod operations}

 built out of $C_p$-equivariant genus $0$ Gromov-Witten invariants with mod $p$ coefficients.
 The quantum Steenrod operations are quantization of the classical Steenrod operations: the `classical part' (i.e. contributions from constant $J$-holomorphic curves) of $Q\Sigma_b$ is cup product with the total Steenrod power\footnote{Conventionally Steenrod powers are defined for cohomology classes with $\mathbb{F}_p$-coefficients, and here we simply extend them over $\mathbf{k}$ by Frobenius $p$-linearity.} (cf. \cite[(1d)]{Sei2} for the sign convention)